Back | Home | Aller à version française

 Most – if not all – philosophies contain an unprovable keystone, an object of faith-belief.
 For instance, Descartes declared that thought is substance (Soul), and that the idea of the Perfect (God) is clear and distinct.
 Spinoza wanted the uniqueness of Substance (Selfstandigheit) to lead things to their “adequate” ideas.
 Leibniz saw every event in the world as the “best of all possible” local event among necessary universal “compossibles” (“that cannot not be”).
 Fichte derived all science from an “Ich bin Ich”.
 Sartre believed himself to be so free that he posited that no event could move a conscience (freedom), which can only move itself about things.
 Parmenides was carried along by a philosophical faith when he opened up the West by declaring that “the being is, the nonbeing is not”.
 Plato saw things as reflections of ideas.
 Aristotle postulated an original driving force that “moves without being moved”.
 Plotinus saw everything as existing, from the spirit to substance, through the “procession and recession of the One”.

 With his customary loyalty, Kant <20C3end, 21E2a> was wanting to explain his philosophical faith.
 He realized that his whole system depended on it and that, unless he explained it, the whole edifice of his three criticisms would be doomed to ruin.
 The last two hundred pages of his Critique of the Power of Judgment (Urteilskraft) constitute the most complete text on philosophical faith that Homo has produced.
 Kant notes the rhythmic nature of his faith <7I8>, by measuring it in terms of the unification it produces between his three faculties: sensibility (to feel), understanding (to know), reason (to desire).
 He also makes a distinction between two kinds of philosophical faith: (1) the faith of his predecessors, which first reached God and the immortal Soul, and then concluded with Freedom-Duty; it was a theoretical faith, which believed itself capable of producing “determinative” judgments about “suprasensible” objects; Kant considered this faith to be inconsistent, even dishonest.
 (2) His own faith, he said, is not theoretical.
 It begins with the only in-itself, the only “noumenon”, that we touch: the “human desire (Wille) for the sovereign good”; from which we then rise to God and the immortal Soul, in a practical faith, which is solid but with several limits.
 This is because the in-itself that it touches at the outset (the desire for the sovereign good) is reached through an imperative that is only “categorical”, categorial (“act according to a maxim that could be universal”), and thus does not include any knowable determination for action.
 Secondly, the judgments by which this faith elevates itself to God and the immortal Soul are not “determinative” (like those of the understanding) but merely “reflective” (invoking the coherence of our faculties).
 For Kant, an admirer of the botanist and zoologist Reimarus, these judgments are as follows: (a) the internal end of a plant or animal (the harmony of its parts) cannot be explained by pure mechanics; it requires an “end of Nature”, which can only involve Man, who alone can desire goodness; (b) the “absolute” good is not achievable in this life and presupposes, in order not to be “absurd for us”, an ulterior, eternal life, which undoubtedly intervenes in the mind of the primary ordinator of the ends of Man and Nature.
 The aesthetic judgment (of taste) has the function of sensitizing to Nature’s internal ends, or even to its more hypothetical external ends (coherence of living or inanimate beings with one another).
 This pure subjective coherence, which has no determinable object, but awakes to the coherence of the sovereign good, subjective also but with an object, is a propaedeutic to the teleological judgment, and therefore quite naturally occupies the first part of the Critique of the Faculty of Judgment.
 The Anthropogeny will observe that Kant’s philosophical faith, with its heroic overtones, was prepared by Luther’s, and was the fundamental theme of German Romanticism, especially for Beethoven and Schiller.
 And Kant insisted that this faith was based on common sense, not scholarly.
-And that it did not reject revealed religion, in this instance his own Pietism, unlike the strict deism of Reimarus, who was a generation older (1697-1763), and to whose “clarity, precision and breadth” he ascribed an “immortal honour”.
+And that it did not reject revealed religion, in this instance his own Pietism, unlike the strict deism of Reimarus, who was a generation older (1697-1763), and to whose “clarity, precision and breadth” he ascribed an “immortal honor”.

 WORLD 3 radically changed the game of Reimarus’s and Kant.
 The polymerization of amino acids and the RNA-DNA cybernetics have excluded the idea that a living being’s internal coherence presupposes an end to nature.
 And, in the idiosyncrasies of human behavior, it is rare to include the desire for the supreme good under a categorical imperative.
 Although it was still very intense in the early Sartre, philosophical faith has lost much of its assurance, both as a scientific and as a psychoanalytical faith.
 Indeed, a religion of the Universe would imply less faith than abandonment on the part of hominian specimens living as moment-states of the Universe.
 In this respect, Wittgenstein emerges once again as a hinge between WORLD 2 and WORLD 3 when, in 1950, he dedicates the last days of his life to identifying a “certainty” that would not presuppose philosophical faith, under the title Uber Gewissheit (On Certainty) <24B1>.